drdna/KY-INBRE-Essential-Bioinformatics-Workshop/README.md

 We will then learn how to use [Bandage](http://rrwick.github.io/Bandage/) ([Wick et al. 2015](https://academic.oup.com/bioinformatics/article/31/20/3350/196114)) to explore genome assembly graphs to gain insights into connectivity between genomic contigs that are not accessible from the genome assembly itself.

+Finally, we will use [rnaSPAdes](https://doi.org/10.1093/gigascience/giz100) to perform a transcriptome assembly and will use command line tools to identify and count genes with alternative transcript isoforms.

 #### Resources
 [MODULE3_GENOME_ASSEMBLY Training Manual](/MANUALS/Module_3_Assembly.pdf).